 Neil was grew up in Wichita, Kansas and after high school he spent two years studying in Israel and then went onto Yeshiva University.
 He is a parent, a husband, a learner, a blogger, a bike rider, a punk music listener, a consumer of iced coffee, and a self-cultivator.
 In 2006 Neil, his wife, and three kids moved to West Rogers Park.
 He is a commercial real estate consultant.

-Dan Horwitz is the Rabbi and Director of Immersive Learning for Moishe House.
+Dan Horwitz was most recently the Rabbi and Director of Immersive Learning for Moishe House.
 A rabbi, lawyer, violinist and Detroit sports enthusiast, Dan possesses an unparalleled passion for Jewish life, learning and peoplehood.
 Prior to joining Moishe House, Dan was a transactional attorney with a large Detroit area law firm.